willstepp/writings/hunger/hunger-notes.md

+NIGHT ALONE:

+Everything was so important, so serious.
+And yet - Everything had been decided.
+It was this because of this and we must do this.
+And yet,

+Dumped out the bucket, filled with debris.

+And the voice, diminished, faint, like the flame of a torch that has nearly burned out, and the light nearly extinguished, nearly subsumed by the surrounding dark.
+But not yet.

+    Do what I ask of you

 AMA PATH: She compares his path with the path around the village, which diverges and then converges, creating a circle.